-After moving out of a square adjacent to an enemy the adventurer must immediately stop the movement.
+After moving out of a square adjacent to an enemy, the adventurer must immediately stop the movement.

 Catch breath (1 action)

-Recover one fatigue point for each attribute.
+Recover one fatigue point from each attribute.

 Defend (1 action)

 Requires a shield or something that can be used as a shield.
-Place the number of shield tokens noted in your equipped shield.
+Place the number of shield tokens noted on your equipped shield.
 Characters can't have more than 5 shield tokens at any time.